Mlaiel/iacherie/mlops/security_compliance/README.md

 ## Contributing

-This module is part of the Ainflue MLOps platform.
+This module is part of the iacherie MLOps platform.
 For contributing guidelines, please refer to the main platform documentation.

 ## License